roehampton/module-content/msc-software-development-2/week-11/lab/README.md

 ```

-Write some code in app.js root route to test if the session is set as expected:
+Write some code in app.js root route to test if the user is logged in, but seeing if the session is set as expected:

 ```javascript